-From the late 14th Century, individuals like the North Yorkshire-born John Wycliffe (1320-1384) had challenged the rule of the Roman Catholic church and set in motion the religious changes that resulted in Henry VIII’s break with Rome.
+From the late fourteenth century religious scholars like North Yorkshire’s John Wycliffe (1320-1384) had challenged the rule of the Roman Catholic church, setting in motion changes that resulted in Henry VIII’s break with the pope in Rome.
 Henry is best known for his six wives, but it was the refusal of the pope to annul his first marriage that led to the establishment of the Protestant Church of England.
-Henry’s break with Rome was followed by the systematic dismantling of the old church and its monasteries.
-Priories were dissolved and looted of their riches, their treasures such as the Lindisfarne Gospels distributed for the acquisition of Royal wealth and the curiosity of collectors.
-It brought and end to a way of life that had dominated vast tracts of the north.
-The North would of course rebel, initially in the Pilgrimage of Grace but was heavily crushed and for better or for worse the region found its identity subsumed by an increasingly powerful, ‘enlightened’, yet uncompromising centralised state.
+The systematic dismantling of the old Roman Catholic church would follow.
+Monasteries were dissolved and looted for their riches; treasures such as the Lindisfarne Gospels were sold off for the acquisition of royal wealth and curious collectors.
+It brought an end to a way of life that dominated vast tracts of the North.
+The North rebelled in the Pilgrimage of Grace but was crushed.
+For better or worse the North’s identity was subsumed by an increasingly powerful, uncompromising and centralised state focused in the south.

 Aug 22, 1485 – HENRY VII : First Tudor king

-The Wars of the Roses end following the death of King Richard III at The Battle of Bosworth Field in Leicestershire.
-Welshman Henry Twdr (Tudor) is crowned Henry VII.
-Although much maligned by later historians and biographers, the late King Richard was, despite his flaws one of the most northern-focused of the medieval kings.
+The Wars of the Roses ended following the death of King Richard III at the Battle of Bosworth Field in Leicestershire.
+Welshman Henry Twdr (Tudor) is crowned Henry VII, the seventh king of the name Henry to rule England.
+Although King Richard would be much maligned by later historians and biographers, the late king was, despite his flaws, one of the most northern-focused of the medieval kings.

 King Henry marries Elizabeth of York, Edward IV’s daughter at Westminster to solidify his status and right to the crown.
 It is intended to silence his Yorkist opponents.